 These can result in desynchrony between the internal clock and the external light-dark cycle (brought on by rapid travel across time zones or by working a non-standard schedule) and reduce melatonin levels.

 Short-term exposure can result in sleep disorders, gastrointestinal symptoms, poor concentration and irritability.
 Long-term exposure, however, has been associated with an increased risk of cancers, cardiovascular disorders and diabetes.
-In 2007, the International Agency for Research on Cancer classified shift work that involves circadian disruption "as a probable carcinogen".

 Short-term treatment of jet lag